Privacy policy: European Union

 The OECD guidelines, however, were nonbinding, and data privacy laws still varied widely across Europe.
 The US, while endorsing the OECD’s recommendations, did nothing to implement them within the United States.
 However, all seven principles were incorporated into the EU Directive.

 In 1995, the EU adopted the Data Protection Directive, which regulates the processing of personal data within the EU.
 There were significant differences between the EU data protection and equivalent U.S. data privacy laws.
 These standards must be met not only by businesses operating in the EU but also by any organization that transfers personal information collected concerning a citizen of the EU.
 In 2001 the United States Department of Commerce worked to ensure legal compliance for US organizations under an opt-in Safe Harbor Program.
 The FTC has approved a number of US providers to certify compliance with the US-EU Safe Harbor.
-Since 2010 Safe Harbor is criticised especially by German publicly appointed privacy protectors because the FTC's will to assert the defined rules hadn't been implemented in a proper even after revealing disharmonies.
+Since 2010 Safe Harbor is criticised, especially by German publicly appointed privacy protectors, because the FTC's will to assert the defined rules had not been implemented in a proper manner even after revealing disharmonies.

-Effective 25 May 2018, the Data Protection Directive is superseded by the General Data Protection Regulation (GDPR), which harmonizes privacy rules across all EU member states.
+From 25 May 2018, the Data Protection Directive was superseded by the General Data Protection Regulation (GDPR), which harmonizes privacy rules across all EU member states.
 GDPR imposes more stringent rules on the collection of personal information belonging to EU data subjects, including a requirement for privacy policies to be more concise, clearly-worded, and transparent in their disclosure of any collection, processing, storage, or transfer of personally identifiable information.
 Data controllers must also provide the opportunity for their data to be made portable in a common format, and for it to be erased under certain circumstances.